cezarcoca/sonar-j3c/README.md

 ![Coverage Complexity Chart](https://drive.google.com/uc?id=0B9tMA3RbZ5P_TXZaRTNUOFNybGM)

-The **J3C Sonar Plugin** leverages [JaCoCo](http://www.eclemma.org/jacoco/trunk/index.html) library to analyze and extract methods coverage and complexity metrics (more details [here](http://www.eclemma.org/jacoco/trunk/doc/counters.html)), groups methods by complexity, computes the average coverage and aggregate the results as an bar chart.
+The **J3C Sonar Plugin** leverages [JaCoCo](http://www.eclemma.org/jacoco/trunk/index.html) library to analyze and extract methods coverage and complexity metrics (more details [here](http://www.eclemma.org/jacoco/trunk/doc/counters.html)), groups methods by complexity, computes the average coverage and aggregates the results as an bar chart.

 The key elements in the chart above are: